 By Sam Davis, BHS, CPT, FNS

 These salads are loaded with mayonnaise, pasta, and other creamy dressings, which means it is loaded with calories as well.
 These are also a bit dangerous if left out in the sun; it becomes a breeding ground for food poisoning.
-If this is something you must have on your plate, bring your own and try a potato or pasta salad with a vinaigrette dressing or Greek yogurt-based dressing.
+If this is something you must have on your plate, bring your own and try a pasta or potato salad with a vinaigrette dressing.
+Or, use Icelandic or Greek yogurt as the foundation for your salad dressing.

 There are many things that are pretty scary about our meat industry, and processed meats are the scariest of them all.
 You’re better off having the butcher grind the meat for you, or even better, you can make your own patties at home.
 Here’s why: ammonia is added into most processed burgers to kill bacteria.
 It’s often used as a cheap filler in ground beef.
 There is a ton of trans fat in beef and a ton of additives in ground beef like sodium phosphate and nitrates that allow the beef to last longer on the shelf.
 And speaking of sodium, one burger can pack between 500 milligrams all the way up to 4000 milligrams of sodium.
 The recommendation is no more than 2300 milligrams per day.

 Opt for very lean patties, and make sure the packaging says 100% pure lean beef.
 Even better, go for a lean turkey or chicken patty.
 It’s also better for your cardiovascular health by limiting red meat.
 It’s a win-win!
 Have the butcher grind the lean meat of your choice while you’re at the grocery store, and then at home, you can use a healthier binding agent like breadcrumbs, one egg, or ground up oats.
 The substitute is ½ cup per 1 pound of ground meat.